TayLuo/Creating-LVM-Disk-Space/README.md

 To understand the use LVM we need to comprehend three main components, they are interconnected and together make what we call a Logical Volume, here are the three components:

-	Physical Volume:
+Physical Volume: It is simply the physical storage devices, whether it is SSD or HDD drives.

- It is simply the physical storage devices, whether it is SSD or HDD drives.
+Volume Group: It is a pool which is comprosed of physical volumes.

- 	Volume Group
+Logical Volume: When the VG created, we can finally creates a logical volume, you can create one or more logical volumers from a single volume group.

-  	Logical Volume
+Here is a diagram for this relationship: